microsoft/BotFramework-DirectLineJS/docs/API.md

 This is the initial state of the chat adapter.

-From:
+### From states

-- Start: when the chat adapter object is created
+- Start terminator: when the chat adapter object is created
    - Call to `new DirectLine()`

 ## Connecting